 7.6 The Client acknowledges and agrees that the Supplier may at any time and without notice suspend the Client’s use and access to the Analyser without recourse to the Client.

 8.1 A party (Receiving Party) shall keep in strict confidence all technical or commercial know-how, specifications, inventions, processes or initiatives which are of a confidential nature and have been disclosed to the Receiving Party by the other party (Disclosing Party), its employees, agents or subcontractors, and any other confidential information concerning the Disclosing Party’s business or its products or its services which the Receiving Party may obtain.
 The Receiving Party shall restrict disclosure of such confidential information to such of its employees, agents or subcontractors as need to know it for the purpose of discharging the Receiving Party’s obligations under the Contract, and shall ensure that such employees, agents or subcontractors are subject to obligations of confidentiality corresponding to those which bind the Receiving Party.

 8.2 The Supplier agrees that it will hold and maintain the confidence of:

 8.2.1 all information of a confidential nature which is received by the Supplier from the Client in connection with the Services;

-8.2.2 all Test results, invoices and other information of a confidential nature issued by the Supplier to the Client in connection with the Services; and
+8.2.2 all Results, invoices and other information of a confidential nature issued by the Supplier to the Client in connection with the Services; and

 8.2.3 save with the Client’s consent, will not disclose such information other than to its professional staff, independent consultants and/or persons to whom it has delegated the performance of the Tests and who require the information for such purpose and save where the Client has informed the Supplier of its employment agency or insurer, the Supplier shall be entitled to assume and the Client warrants that both the Client and/or patient consent to the disclosure of information relating to that Client and/or patient to that employment agency or insurer.